This post may contain compensated links. Please read our disclaimer for additional information.

 I try to visit UNESCO World Heritage Sites during our trips if possible.
 I had identified 2 sites in Croatia that were within a stone’s throw of Split – Trogir and Šibenik.

-Although I booked tours to visit both it is possible to hire a car and drive or take a bus.
+Although I booked tours to visit both it is possible to hire a car and drive, take a bus or take the hop-on- hop-off bus which travels between Split and Trogir.
 I don’t like large tours and I always look for companies which offer small group options.
-I chose tours with Viator as I find them affordable and generally well organised.
+I chose tours with Get Your Guide as I find them affordable and generally well organised.

 Trogir is a set within medieval walls on an island linked by bridges to the mainland.
 It is known for its mix of Renaissance, Baroque and Romanesque buildings.